Ivan Yevenko

 Some of the questions I'll need to answer to get there:

-I believe creating life is a good test for whether you understand life, but an even better test is designing life.
+I believe creating artificial life is a good test for whether you understand life, but an even better test is designing life.
 This is analogous to both creating AGI and solving the alignment problem.
 I'm also certain that computer simulations are by far the most effective tool for studying artificial life.
 More on my research philosophy.

 Classifying the fractal parameter space of the Lenia Orbium